-The British Columbia Institute of Agrologists (BCIA) is committed to Professional Development and Standards to assist members to maintain professional knowledge, abilities and skills.
+The British Columbia Institute of Agrologists (BCIA) is committed to Professional Development and Standards to assist members in maintaining professional knowledge, abilities and skills.
 Assurance of continuing competence through on-going professional development is critical in meeting the current issues involving the profession of agrology and the agrologists' responsibility to society.
 Through lifelong learning, members remain up-to-date in their specialized areas of practice.

-Continuing competence will be demonstrated through recorded professional development.
-Professional Development Reporting allows members to record professional development under the categories of:
+Continuing competence will be demonstrated through recorded professional development (PD).
+Professional Development Reporting allows members to record activities under the categories of:

 - Professional Practice